Based on 83 reviews

 Get started today by completing our quick online form, or speak to our Liverpool team directly on 03338808408 for free, expert guidance on your housing disrepair claim.

-Housing disrepair occurs when your rented home becomes unsafe, unhealthy, or unfit to live in because your landlord has not carried out essential repairs within a reasonable timeframe.
-Common problems include damp, mould, leaks, broken heating, unsafe electrics, or infestations.
+Housing disrepair happens when your rented home becomes unsafe, unhealthy, or unfit to live in because your landlord has not carried out essential repairs on time.
+Common problems include damp and mould, leaks, broken heating, unsafe electrics, pest infestations, and other housing issues.

-Landlords have clear legal responsibilities under the Landlord and Tenant Act 1985, the Homes (Fitness for Human Habitation) Act 2018, and Awaab’s Law (2024), which requires swift action on damp and mould issues.
-If your landlord has failed to act despite reporting, you may be eligible to make a housing disrepair claim to secure both repairs and compensation.
+Landlords have a legal duty to keep properties safe and in good repair under the Landlord and Tenant Act 1985, the Homes (Fitness for Human Habitation) Act 2018, and Awaab’s Law (2024), which requires quick action on damp and mould.

 Our Liverpool team deals with all types of housing disrepair claims.
 The most frequent issues we help tenants resolve include: